sarven/sarvendev/_drafts/contract-testing-on-examples.md

     token: ${{ secrets.PACT_BROKER_TOKEN }}
 ```

-"Can I deploy" checks if the new version of the service was compatible with all contracts and can be released:
+"Can I deploy" checks if the new version of the service is compatible with all contracts and can be released:
 ```yaml
 - name: Can I deploy
   uses: pactflow/actions/can-i-deploy@v2